-The Cirrent iOS sample application is written in Swift 3.1, and provided in source code form to help you while you are modifying your app to incorporate the Cirrent SDK.
+The Cirrent iOS sample application is provided in source code form to help you while you are modifying your app to incorporate the Cirrent SDK.
 The Cirrent sample app has two main parts to it - a live flow that can be used to onboard a ZipKey-enabled product, and a demo flow that mimics all the screens without actually onboarding a ZipKey-enabled product.
 The demo flow is useful to see what the user experience is, without needing to have a real ZipKey product to onboard.
 The live flow implement the on-boarding flow for a typical connected product, and also shows how you can use the Cirrent SDK to manage the connected products associated with your user's account.

 The main areas of functionality that you should look at are:

 - Controllers - these are the main screens for the live flow

 - ProductsViewController - this is the first screen where the user logs in.
 It will show any products associated with the user's account, and give an option to add a new product.

 - FindDeviceViewController - this is the screen where the user searches for nearby discoverable devices of the correct type that have been powered on recently

 - AddDeviceViewController - this is the screen where the user is shown the list of nearby devices that are not yet associated with any user account.
 The user selects the one they wish to bind to their account.

 - ChooseNetworkViewController - this is the screen where the user selects their private network and manually enters the pre-shared key.

 - SendPrivateNetworkViewController - this is the screen where the credentials are sent to the Cirrent cloud.
 The user is given status updates as the device joins their private network, when the credentials came from the user.

 - SuccessViewController - this is the screen that is shown when the device has successfully joined the user's private network.
 This screen will typically be replaced with the main screen for your connected product.